joolstorrentecalo/gitlab-foss/doc/api/job_artifacts.md

 Prerequisites:

-- You must have at least the maintainer role for the project.
+- Must have at least the maintainer role in the project.

 ```plaintext
 DELETE /projects/:id/jobs/:job_id/artifacts